Nettogrof/nettogrof.github.io/step3.markdown

 Example, my snake "Nessegrev" will go in a dead-end, if there a food in it.
 I could program a function to avoid dead-end, then re-create a dead-end situation with the board generator, and check if my new function works correctly or not, without having to play/check several game.

 Once done, you can repeat this step several times to improve your snake each time with different mistakes your snake made.

+At this point, you should see your snake rating increasing, you may even join some tournament/league in Rookie division.
+Don't forget that even in Rookie division some snake are very strong.

+Have fun with others during tournament, twitch chat are a great way to known others developpers.